-Dengue cases in Singapore as of 30 September 2020 have reached over 30,000, the highest recorded in a single year since the previous dengue outbreak in 2013, the National Environment Agency (NEA) said in a statement.
+In their latest statement, the agency stated that the numbers are now stable and dropped to 156 reported cases by the third week of 2021.
+But the astounding numbers of 2020 made it the highest in a single year.
+This, since the previous dengue outbreak in 2013, the National Environment Agency (NEA) said in a statement.

-As of 19 October 2020, there have been 31,929 reported dengue cases this year.
-There were 592 dengue cases reported last week, 62 cases more than the week before.
-According to NEA, it has seen an increase in the mosquito population in the community for 6 consecutive weeks since the end of August, and that the weekly number of dengue cases remain high at more than four times the number of cases seen in the corresponding period averaged over the last three years.
+As of October, there were 31,929 reported dengue cases last year.
+There were 592 dengue cases reported in August, 62 cases more than July.
+According to NEA, it has seen an increase in the mosquito population in the community for 6 consecutive weeks since the end of August, and that the weekly number of dengue cases have remained high at more than four times the number of cases seen in the corresponding period averaged over the last three years.

 Before this year, the highest number of dengue cases recorded in a week was 891 in 2014.

 “Whilst NEA is working with all Town Councils on stepped-up dengue prevention efforts islandwide, all residents, especially those living in dengue cluster areas, should do the three protective actions listed below, to protect themselves and their loved ones against dengue,” said the agency.